tobiasraabe/cookiecutter-research-template/docs/anaconda-on-windows.rst

 This cookiecutter is designed to work with `Anaconda <https://anaconda.org/>`_, a scientific Python distribution including its own package manager conda.
-Anaconda simplifies the usage and maintenance of python in particular for windows user.
-However, the programming community is still extremely focused on use cases with Linux or MacOS and sometimes things get harder for us Windows users.
+Anaconda simplifies the usage and maintenance of python in particular for Windows user.
+However, the programming community is still extremely focused on use cases with Linux or MacOS and neglect issues on Windows as these users should switch the OS anyway :).
 Therefore, the following is a step-by-step installation and user guide for Anaconda on Windows.

 Installation
 ------------